SoftUni-Internal/interactive-content/RO/02-Text-Processing/05-Homework-RO.md

 ```
 [/hint]
 [hint]
-Loop through each string character:
+Iterate through the characters with a for-loop:

 ```java
 for (int i = 0; i < username.length(); i++)